-Participation in our upcoming OAB trial lasts for approximately 4 months with 6 on-site visits.
+Participation in our current OAB trial lasts for approximately 4 months with 6 on-site visits.
 This study is for women between the ages of 18-80 who have overactive bladders.
 You are compensated for your time, and you are provided medical care free of charge.
 There are no overnight visits, and we offer flexibility in scheduling your clinic appointments.

 Overactive bladder(OAB) is a problem with bladder-storage function that causes a sudden urge to urinate.
 The urge may be difficult to stop, and overactive bladder may lead to the involuntary loss of urine (incontinence).

 With overactive bladder you have many strong, sudden urges to urinate during the day and night.
 You can get these urges even when you have only a little bit of urine in your bladder.
 OAB is very common in older adults both men and women can have it, but it's more common in women.

 Overactive bladder is a kind of urge incontinence but not everyone with overactive bladder leaks urine.
 Even without incontinence, overactive bladder can make it hard to do the things you enjoy.
 The need to drop everything and race to the bathroom can disrupt your life and if you leak, even if it's only a little bit, it can be embarrassing.

 OAB can cause other problems too.
 Hurrying to the bathroom can lead to falls and broken bones and can also cause sleeping problems, depression, and urinary tract infections.

 Many people are too shy to talk about their bladder problems.
 But overactive bladder can get better with treatment.
 Don't be afraid to talk with your doctor about how to control your overactive bladder.

 Cause and Symptoms